Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/README.md

 Azure Key Vault Key management allows you to create and control encryption keys that encrypt your data.

-Use the client library for Azure Key Vault Keys in your Node.js application to
+Use the client library for Azure Key Vault Keys in your Node.js application to:

 - Create keys using elliptic curve or RSA encryption, optionally backed by Hardware Security Modules (HSM).
 - Import, Delete, and Update keys.